ScottW514/terraform-provider-datapower/docs/resources/web_gui.md

 - `enabled` (Boolean) <p>The administrative state of the configuration.</p><ul><li>To make active, set to enabled.</li><li>To make inactive, set to disabled.</li></ul>
   - CLI Alias: `admin-state`
   - Default value: `true`
 - `idle_timeout` (Number) Specify the time after which to invalidate idle sessions.
 When invalidated, requires reauthentication.
-Enter a value in the range 0 - 65535.
-The default value is 600.
+Enter a value in the range 0 - 65535, in seconds.
 A value of 0 disables the timer.
   - CLI Alias: `idle-timeout`
   - Range: `0`-`65535`
-  - Default value: `600`
+  - Default value: `0`
 - `local_address` (String) <p>Enter a host alias or the IP address that the service listens on.
 Host aliases can ease migration tasks among appliances.</p><ul><li>0 or 0.0.0.0 indicates all configured IPv4 addresses.</li><li>:: indicates all configured IPv4 and IPv6 addresses.</li></ul><p><b>Attention:</b> For management services, the value of 0.0.0.0 or :: is a security risk.
 Use an explicit IP address to isolate management traffic from application data traffic.</p>
   - CLI Alias: `ip-address`
   - Default value: `0.0.0.0`